christiespeich/Mooberry-Book-Manager/README.txt

 * Improved: Formats & Editions box defaults to closed on Book Edit page.
 Entering all this info looks intimidating and probably 95% of authors don't want/need this info on the website anyway.
 * Improved: Added up/down buttons on repeated fields on Edit Book page to allow re-ordering (reviews, retailer links, download links, and editions)

-= 2.4.2 =
-* Fixed: Switched from site_url to home_url to create series grid link on book page (caused a problem when Wordpress is installed in a different directory than web URL)
-* Improved: Reduced size of included images.
-Hopefully will help 500 errors on activation.

-= 2.4.1 =
-* Fixed: Error about non-object sometimes happening (grid styles)

-= 2.4 =
-* Added: South African Rand (ZAR/R) to currency dropdown options
-* Added: Ability to update the user who created the book (may need to enable "author" in the Screen Options)
-* Updated: Compliant with Wordpress 4.4 update

-= 2.3 =
-* New: Added Russian translation
-* New: Added Italian translation
-* New: Buy Links on the bottom of the book page are now hidden if the excerpt is collapsed
-* New: Added Editors, Illustrators, and Cover Artists
-* Fixed: Remove roles when uninstalled

-= 2.2 =
-* New: Added Spanish translation
-* Fixed: Compliant with Wordpress 4.3 (and works for < Wordpress 4.3)
-* Fixed: Retailer images missing since version 2.0 restored
-* Fixed: Improved translation string for Series and Genre grids for more flexibility

-= 2.1 =
-* New: Book Grids are now responsive
-* New: Added Serbo–Croatian translation
-* New: Choose which theme template to use for your book pages
-* Improved: Filter Book Grids by tag
-* Improved: Group Book Grids by tag
-* Changed: Book Grids cover height configurable, instead of number of book per row

-= 2.0.1 =
-* Fixed: Flushes rewrite rules

-= 2.0 =
-* New: Added General Settings, Publisher Settings, and Edition Formats Settings
-* New: Added Editions to book pages
-* New: Added Librarian and Master Librarian Roles
-* New: Added French translation
-* Improved: Redesigned layout of Book Page
-* Improved: Blank data defaults and labels no longer display on Book Page
-* Improved: Added Comments support to books
-* Fixed: Moved tags to new custom taxonomy instead of using post tags.

 For revision history of older versions, please see changelog.md